 What’s with all these guest reviewers?

-Most often our scores are generally the same with quests, but they provide their own perspective and comments which we feel adds to the review, and is actually what makes our reviews different from most available on the net.
-We prefer to have reviews with a wider reviewing perspective, we fear having reviews that’s just one very biased guy in a shed somewhere.
+Most often our scores are generally the same with quests, but they provide their own perspective and comments which we feel adds to the review and is actually what makes our reviews different from most available on the net.
+We prefer to have reviews with a wider reviewing perspective.

 How come you have stock images sometimes, but not all?